Japanese International School - International Section

 Japanese International School is housed in a large, well equipped campus on Tai Po Road, Tai Po overlooking Tolo Harbour and bordering the Tai Po Kau Nature Reserve (photo below).
 The campus is open, spacious and offers a very high level of facility for the students and community.
 The campus contains two schools - a Japanese Primary School and an International Primary School which are united under the name of 'Japanese International School'.
 The staff and curriculum of the two schools are separate but there are many occasions when the students work together and go on excursions together during the school year.
 As the international section of the school offers both Mandarin or Japanese as an additional language to study, collaborations in languages classes are very relevant.
 The students also have sporting exchanges and invite each other to events within their classes or at lunchtimes during the school year.

 International section staff are English speaking graduates recruited from all over the world and bring with them a wealth of expereince in teaching and learning.
 The curriculum in the international section of the school is the International Baccalureate - PYP (Primary Years Programme) which suits the very international clientele of the school.
 Staff are well trained in the use of PYP and are offered considerable professional deveopment opportunities in teaching and learning.
 The school has been an authorised I.B.
 World School, since 2007 and is evaluated by staff from Asia Pacific I.B office.
+The school was recently evaluated by I.B. staff and received commendations in 12 different areas of the school's organisation, management and curriculum.

 Japanese section staff are recruited from Japan and are on a 3 year contract with the Japanese Government to work in Hong Kong.
 The Japanese section of the school offers English as a language of study, so native English speaking staff are recruted to support these lessons.
 The curriculum implemented within the school is similar to that used in Japanese Govenment schools within Japan.